polistat/content-2022/races/senate/KS.md

 ## About Kansas
-Kansas, being in the Midwest, is largely flat.
-Cities are concentrated near the Mississippi river and its tributaries.
-Most of the state is in the Wheat Belt, and it is an agricultural powerhouse.
-The state is largely non-Hispanic White.
+Kansas, also known as the Sunflower State, is located in the Midwest and has population of almost 3 million people.
+Of the fifty states, it is the 36th most populous.
+The economy of Kansas relies on agriculture -- mainly wheat, corn, sorghum, and soybeans.
+This state is predominantly white, with 86% of the population identifying this way.
+It is comprised of 105 counties and is strongly Republican.

 ---